ushelp/EasyTemplateJS/doc/readme_en.md

 # EasyTemplateJS Template Engine User Guide

-**EasyTemplateJS(EasyTemplate JavaScript) is a small, pure, high-performance JavaScript template engine.**
+**EasyTemplateJS(EasyTemplate JavaScript) is an ultra-high performance, compact, full-featured JavaScript template engine.
+And provides enhanced support for Node.js and Express frameworks.**

 JavaScript template engine as the data and interface separation of the most important part.
 Using JavaScript template functions to avoid the inconvenience and low maintenance of splicing `HTML` strings in JavaScript, embedding JavaScript scripts in` HTML` as opposed to using `JSP` and` ASP` Technical programming.
 EasyTemplate provides an ultra-high-performance rendering engine that uses template technology in JavaScript to simplify operations and enhance program design flexibility.

-The latest version: `2.2.0-RELEASE`
+The latest version: `3.0.0-RELEASE`

 ## Feature

-- Small, pure
+- Ultra-high performance, pre-static compilation, small, pure

-- High-performance, pre-statically compiled

 - Flexible customization